andaze/hugo-jobs/content/message/voice/senior2.en.md

 #### `--Message to Applicants`

-"If you feel that the IT industry seems difficult, don't worry.
-The people around me will teach you what you don't know, and I was able to make a comfortable career change even though I had no experience in the industry.
+If you feel that the IT industry seems difficult, don't worry.
+The people around you will teach you what you don't know, and I was able to make a comfortable career change even though I had no experience in the industry.
 We also welcome people who want to start their careers with a second job, so let's realize a variety of work styles at Andaze.

 </div>